 Tuscan white bean and sausage soup is a hearty and comforting soup!
 It's loaded with chunks of spicy Italian pork sausage, kale, pasta, and white beans, perfect for weeknight dinners.

 Busy weeknights call for easy dinners, and this healthy soup recipe is just what you need to get you through those busy nights.
 It can be made on top of the stove or in an Instant Pot in less than an hour.

-- It's Healthy!
-Full of nutritious vegetables.
+- It's a healthy soup that's full of nutritious vegetables.

-As an Amazon associate, I earn from qualifying purchases
+As an Amazon Associate, I earn from qualifying purchases.

 This is an overview of the ingredients and steps to make this recipe, scroll down to see ingredient notes and substitutions as well as a printable recipe card with exact measurements and complete cooking instructions.

 How to make this Tuscan white bean sausage soup recipe